5.00 out of 2 votes

 Who Uses GWP Promotions Most?

 Beauty retail is where GWP was practically invented.
 Estee Lauder started giving away product samples with purchases in the 1950s, betting that customers who tried the products would come back for full-size versions.
 It worked.
-Clinique, Lancome, MAC, and most other prestige beauty brands have used GWP as their primary promotional vehicle ever since.
+Clinique, Lancome, MAC, and most prestige beauty brands have used GWP as their primary promotional vehicle ever since.

 The Psychology Behind GWP Promotions